 What is Spinal Decompression?

 Spinal Decompression is non-surgical treatment.
-It works on the forces that will help distract those areas that are inflamed, to relieve pressure off the nerves.
-It actually helps re-educate muscles, ligaments, and tendons, creating a healthier disc environment.
+It works on the forces that help distract those areas that are inflamed, to relieve pressure off the nerves.
+It helps re-educate muscles, ligaments, and tendons, creating a healthier disc environment.
 Discs naturally remain healthy by activity, such as compression and decompression forces which you would get from activity such as walking.

 Your spine is made of vertebrate, disc, and nerves.
 The vertebrate is bone and the disc contains a jell like substance which separates the vertebrate.
 When you have a disc injury, it means the vertebrate will pinch the disc making the disc spread out.
 When the disc spreads out it can touch the nerve, sending pain throughout the body.
-(This is just one of the many conditions helped by Spinal Decompression).

 How Does It Work?